papr8ka/-lwjgl-basics-wiki/Shaders.md

 - http://www.iquilezles.org/apps/shadertoy/

 If you're feeling comfortable with GLSL, you could also try making your own shader-based sprite batcher (see [here](https://github.com/mattdesl/lwjgl-basics/wiki/ShaderProgram-Utility) and [here](https://github.com/mattdesl/lwjgl-basics/wiki/SpriteBatch)) in order to have a better grasp of how it all comes together.

+## Shaders on Mobile and Embedded Systems

+OpenGL ES 2.0 also supports GLSL.
+Generally you need to be even more careful when using GLSL on iOS and Android, as there are some performance and compiler considerations to be aware of.
+You can read about them [here](GLSL-Gotchas).

+## GLSL Version Differences

+There are some syntax differences between different GLSL versions.
+You can read about them [here](GLSL-Versions).